fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-gauge-using-angularjs.md

 ## Convert tabular data into JSON format

 Now that you have the tabular data ready, it's time to convert it into JSON format, as FusionCharts accepts data in JSON or XML format.
-In this example, we will use the JSON format as shown below:
+In this example, we will use the JSON format, as shown below:

 ```json
 {